MLBazaar/MLPrimitives/docs/community/annotations.rst

        performance on huge datasets, you might name the new file ``some.cool.primitive.huge_datasets.json``.
     3. Apply the necessary changes to the new file and add it to the repository.
-Don't forget to add you name and e-mail address to the `contributors` list while you are at it!
+Don't forget to add you name and e-mail address to the ``contributors`` list while you are at it!
+    4. Add a pipeline annotation that uses your primitive inside the pipelines folder, named exactly like your primitive, and test it with the command ``mlprimitives test pipelines/your.pipeline.json``.
+       If adding a pipeline is not possible for any reason, please inform the maintainers, as this probably means that a new dataset needs to be added.

 5. Review your changes and make sure that everything continues to work properly by executing the ``make test-all`` command.
-6. Push all your changes to GitHub and open a Pull Request, indicating in the description which issue you are resolving and what the changes consit of.
+6. Push all your changes to GitHub and open a Pull Request, indicating in the description which issue you are resolving and what the changes consist of.